 Article 2 Obligations to Eliminate Discrimination

 24. The Constitution ignores the promises and agreement made with IPOs and the aspiration of interim constitution.IPs strongly demanded meaningful and effective representation through freely chosen in accordance with own procedures as reflected in Article 18 and 19 of the UNDRIP, Article 6 and 7 of the ILO Convention No. 169 and the Article 5(C) of the ICERD.
-The Constitution accepts principle of inclusion and PR in the state structure as a fundamental right of different sections of society including, women, IPs and other marginalized groups however in practice, the PR is not a free, meaningful and accountable to the representation of Indigenous women and IWWDs.
+The Constitution accepts principle of inclusion and PR in the state structure as a fundamental right of different sections of society including, women, IPs and other marginalized groups, however in practice, the PR is not a free, meaningful and accountable to the representation of Indigenous women and IWWDs.
 According to the EU Election Observation Mission Report 2017, “33 percent of the quota allocated in the Constitution systematically marginalizes Indigenous women and their existing representation of Indigenous women is by the grace of political party and as a party cadre.”The report has recommended thus: “Review the impact of the quota system on the ethnic composition of the House of representatives and provincial assemblies.
 Remove the Khas Arya from the groups included.
 Ensure that measures of affirmatives actions apply only to groups which are the subject of negative discrimination.”.
 The Prime Minister of Nepal, and other government agencies have rejected this report.
 According to the Kathmandu Post, “Prime Minister KP Sharma Oli has said that the recommendation and conclusions of the report of the European Union’s Election Observation Mission (EUEOM) on the recently concluded elections of the House of Representatives and Provincial Assemblies have undermined Nepal and Nepali people.”
 In the same article the Prime Minister states, “ I thought the EU will revise the contents of the report but it defended its recommendations for the election Commission,” he said, adding, “I, as a Prime Minister of a sovereign country, say that the report must be revised.”

 25. The main political parties have misused the proportional electoral system by including quota to Khas Arya along with excluded groups, including IPs and Indigenous Women, and also by sending their own wives, whether they are Indigenous by birth but married to males belonging to dominant caste or Khas Arya women married to Indigenous men.